judgej/jquery-mastercheckbox/README.md

 any of the last three checkboxes will ensure the first checkbox is set/reset, depending on the group's state.

-A demo can be found here:
+A demo can be found here, or simply download this repository and view index.html:

 http://www.acadweb.co.uk/mastercheckbox/